Online dating has a history of stigmatization in the U.S.

-At the same time that this online revolution was taking place, it may surprise phone-obsessed 20-somethings (myself included) that no one was discussing it.
+At the same time that this online revolution was taking place, it may surprise internet-obsessed 20-somethings (myself included) that no one was discussing it.
 Online dating—as popular as it was even then—carried over the stigma that had once been attached to previous dating platforms like classifieds and video dating.
 While thousands of couples were meeting online, most were embarrassed to admit it in real life.

 Some serious swiping

 But the easy-going designs of such sites are more reflections of the current dating culture than they are of the matches made online.
 Millennials are marrying later, having fewer children, and overall more comfortable with casual dating than previous generations.
-When the average millennial logs onto Bumble they aren’t looking for a soon-to-be husband.
+When the average Millennial logs onto Bumble they aren’t looking for a soon-to-be husband.

 So, yes, dating sites may look less committal, but that’s because the new generation using them wants that.

 Online dating is the epitome of modern dating.
 And, for a country like the U.S., which is still considered relatively conservative compared to other democratic nations, it seems to undermine past ideologies on what is “natural” when it comes to love and marriage: conservatives have been sounding off the supposed “marriage crisis” for years and hook-up culture has been credited with the death of dating.
 A lot of hyperbole and little substance.